 With more than 50 well-bred and highly-trained horses, phenomenal facilities and low course fees, UW-River Falls has one of the strongest equine programs in the nation.
 The exciting curriculum provides an excellent balance of science-based classroom work with hands-on experience.
 Students are exposed to critical aspects of the equine industry, from the latest theories on nutrition and exercise to breeding, raising, training and riding horses.

-Students can choose from three emphases:
+Students can choose from two emphases:

 - Science emphasis: For those interested in graduate work or veterinary medicine, the science emphasis includes the necessary hours of chemistry, mathematics, physical and biological sciences.